There’s big opportunity for organic agriculture in the Midwest, so we’re putting boots on the ground.

 Farm Manager

-Drew is a lifelong steward of the land with a diverse background in land management.
-Following graduation from Colorado State University’s natural resource program, he spent several seasons with the United States Forest Service, then worked for a parks department in Oregon.
-Prior to joining Rodale Institute, Drew spent 8 years working at a diverse farm in California’s Napa Valley.
-There he raised chickens and turkeys, cared for horses, managed the forest, and assisted with producing fruits and vegetables.
+Drew has had a diverse career in land management in which he has strived to work with nature.
+Following graduation from Colorado State University’s natural resource program, he spent several seasons with the United States Forest Service.
+Then he worked for a parks department in Oregon.
+Prior to joining Rodale Institute, Drew spent 8 years working at a farm in California’s Napa Valley.
+There he raised poultry, cared for horses, managed the forest, and assisted with producing fruits and vegetables.
 He joined the team at the Rodale Institute Midwest Organic Center in February of 2021.
+Since joining the Rodale team Drew has worn many hats; managing the research plots, maintaining the landscaping, facilities, and equipment, speaking at conferences, and leading tours of the farm.
+In his free time, he enjoys biking, hiking, skating, skiing, and watching his daughters play hockey or compete in dance competitions.

 Research Technician